Yashwanth2408/TorTrace-AI/README.md

 **In Progress**

 * Live Tor traffic validation on diverse datasets
-* Improved ensemble weighting and calibration
+* Improved ensemble calibration and weighting
 * Retraining ML models on larger labeled datasets

 **Future**

 * Live monitoring mode with alerting
 * Multi-circuit correlation
-* Automated, signed evidence chain (blockchain or notarization)
+* Automated, signed evidence chain (notarization/blockchain)
-* Hardened deployment (containers, CI/CD, role-based access control)
+* Hardened deployment (containers, CI/CD, RBAC)

 ---

 ## Legal & Ethical Notice

-**Important:** This tool is intended for authorized law enforcement and legitimate cybersecurity research.
-Usage of this repository may involve access to sensitive network data and must comply with:
+**Important:** This repository and tools are intended for authorized law enforcement and legitimate cybersecurity research only.
+Operations that intercept or analyze network traffic may require legal authorization.

+Usage must comply with:

 * Local and national laws governing network monitoring and interception.
 * Proper authorization and documented legal authority for capturing and analyzing network traffic.
 * Privacy, civil liberties, and data protection requirements.
 * Ethical best practices in digital forensics.

-**Unauthorized use for surveillance or privacy invasion is strictly prohibited.** The authors and contributors are not responsible for misuse.
+**Unauthorized use for surveillance or privacy invasion is strictly prohibited.** The authors and contributors disclaim liability for misuse.

 ---

 ## Contributing

-Contributions that improve safety, reproducibility, model robustness, and legal/ethical safeguards are welcome.
+Contributions that improve safety, reproducibility, robustness, and legal/ethical safeguards are welcome.
 Please:

 1. Open issues for bugs and feature requests.
-2. Submit PRs against `main` with tests and documentation.
+2. Submit pull requests against `main` with tests and documentation.
-3. Follow a responsible disclosure process for vulnerabilities.
+3. Follow responsible disclosure for vulnerabilities.

 ---

 ## License

 This project was developed for **TN Police Hackathon 2025** (Problem Statement #4).
-Check the repository for a specific license file if you intend to reuse or redistribute code.
-If none exists, contact the project maintainer for licensing details.
+Check the repository for a `LICENSE` file or contact the maintainer for licensing details.

 ---